rkirk903/MCA-2024/README.md

 >**Task 1: Similarity**

-Below see my visualisations from the computations of my similarity matrix.
+Below see my visualisations from the computations of my similarity matrix and my visualiser of the tracks in 2D.
 This is a similarity matrix between 7 sample tracks and then my three previous chosen tracks.
 Tracks 0 to 3 were classical and then tracks 4 to 6 were country and then my chosen tracks were tracks 7(Violin Concerto), 8(Valse) and 9(Serenade for Strings).
-However as my chosen songs were classical this meant tracks 0-3 and 7-9 were identified as being quite similar
+However as my chosen songs were classical this meant tracks 0-3 and 7-9 were identified as being quite similar .
+See visualisations Below:

 ## Similarity Matrices Left: C's & A's Right : All notes
 ![week9picture 1 ](https://github.com/user-attachments/assets/c5ed630e-ae76-4f4f-aa1e-61000f709f4f)